alexeysp11/delivery-service-csharp/docs/processes/manager/trackperformance.md

 ## Process description

+Metrics that could be used by managers in the delivery service company to measure performance include:
+- Kitchen: order accuracy rate, order preparation time, customer feedback ratings
+- Warehouse: inventory accuracy rate, order fulfillment time, product return rate
+- Couriers: delivery completion rate, delivery time, customer feedback ratings
+- Managers: employee retention rate, team productivity, customer satisfaction ratings
+- Admins: system uptime, response time to support requests, data accuracy rate

+Overall performance of the company could be estimated by tracking metrics such as revenue growth rate, customer retention rate, and market share.
+Performance metrics could be used for planning strategies to scale up the company by identifying areas for improvement and setting goals for improvement.

 ### Step-by-step execution

 - A manager opens the delivery service app and navigates to the backend service for managers.